AdrKacz/super-duper-guacamole/README.md

       Match ->> Client: PORT UDP Server
 ```

+In a **centralised architecture**, the code that infers the correct set of users belongs to the **cloud**.
+Thus, it uses whatever languages.

+> We will first choose the **centralised architecture** to use state-of-the-art libraries in Machine Learning with **Python**.
+However, we'll keep the code as close as possible to a **decentralised** version, so we will be able to switch later on.
+The objective is to verify as quickly as possible that the model works.

 ## Cloud

 ### Centralised

 ![awa-services](./diagram-cloud-architecture/awa_service.png)

+> `Federated` architecture will simply remove the **_client models_ database**

 > Go to [https://awa-web-app.herokuapp.com](https://awa-web-app.herokuapp.com) for the Web version.